open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/rpc.md

 (where $service must not contain dots)

-If the package name does not apply or is unknown, the `$package.` part (including the period) is omitted.
+If there is no package name or if it is unknown, the `$package.` part (including the period) is omitted.

 Examples of span names: